 The first thing to do is to thoroughly check the outside of the pot, the plants and the potting medium.
 Look for signs of hitchhikers, moss or mold on the pots and unwanted guests such as mealy bugs or spider mites on the foliage or earthworms, snails or ants in the potting mix.
 Scrub the exterior of dirty pots with a solution of 10 percent household bleach and then hose off the bleach solution.
 Next, check for hitchhikers that might be hiding in the potting medium.
 To do this, soak the pot in a tub of lukewarm water for about 15 minutes.
 Any unwanted pests that have made a home in the soil will scramble to the surface in search of air.
 Depending on what, if anything, comes out of the pot, you might want to repot the plant — especially if there is an active ant colony.
-(Ants will leave eggs behind that will hatch.)
+(Ants will leave eggs behind that will eventually hatch.)

-If you-repot the plant, remove potting medium from the root mass with a spray from a hose, scrub the interior of the pot with a solution of 10 percent household bleach and put a screen or mesh over the drainage hole before re-potting with fresh potting soil.
+If you're repotting the plant, remove the potting medium from the root mass with a spray from the hose, scrub the interior of the pot with a solution of 10 percent household bleach and put a screen or mesh over the drainage hole before re-potting with fresh potting soil.
 If the roots have filled the pot, repot in a slightly larger pot.
 Finally, check the foliage for dead or yellowing leaves, remove as needed and prune if shaping is required.
 Then, several days before bringing the plant indoors, spray the foliage with an insecticidal soap.
 These soaps are safe for you, your children and your pets.

 Prepare the indoor area

-You’ll also want to avoid areas that might get wintertime drafts from opening and closing doors and heating vents.
+You'll also want to avoid areas that might get wintertime drafts from opening and closing doors and heating vents.
 If you acquired any hanging plants during the spring or summer growing season, install plant ceiling hooks.
-This is also a good time to purchase plant stands or build shelving for plants if you are handy, have a lot of plants or live with a plant-loving spouse or partner.
+This is also a good time to purchase plant stands or to build shelving for plants if you're handy, have a lot of plants or live with a plant-loving spouse or partner.
 As part of your indoor preparation, consider grouping plants together.
-The plants will appreciate being grouped together on non-porous gravel trays because that will help increase humidity in the growing area.
-Keep water in the gravel trays, but take care to ensure that the water is below the top of the gravel so that the bottom of the pot doesn’t touch the water.
+The plants will appreciate being grouped together on non-porous gravel trays because that will help increase the humidity in the growing area.
+Keep water in the gravel trays, but take care to ensure that the water is below the top of the gravel so that the bottom of the pot doesn't touch the water.
 Otherwise, the pot will wick up water into the potting medium and create conditions that are conducive to root rot.

-If you have the space, place the plants you are bringing indoors in a separate room from areas where you have other houseplants.
+If you have the space, place the plants you're bringing indoors in a separate room from areas where you have other houseplants.
 This will allow time for signs of hitchhikers you might have missed in your outdoor inspections to show up.
 If any do, they can be treated at this time.

 Avoid transplant shock

-Pots will not dry out as fast indoors as they did in the summer heat, and plants will grow more slowly indoors than they did under strong light conditions.
-Therefore, they don’t need as much water in the house as they did on the patio.
+Pots won't dry out as fast indoors as they did in the summer heat, and plants will grow more slowly indoors than they did under strong light conditions.
+Therefore, they don't need as much water in the house as they did on the patio.
 Make sure the soil is dry to the touch before watering.
 Succulents will need water less often than foliage plants.

 Fertilize according to package instructions, unless the plants were potted in a mix that contains fertilizer.
 Simpson likes to topdress houseplants with worm castings, which are available at many local nurseries.
 She advises that homeowners water the castings into the potting mix before bringing the plants indoors.
 She suggests doing this outside to avoid a potential mess in the house.